angular/angular/aio/content/guide/cli-builder.md

 # Angular CLI builders

 A number of Angular CLI commands run a complex process on your code, such as linting, building, or testing.
-The commands use an internal tool called Architect to run *CLI builders*, which apply another tool to accomplish the desired task.
+The commands use an internal tool called Architect to run *CLI builders*, which apply another tool to accomplish the wanted task.

 With Angular version 8, the CLI Builder API is stable and available to developers who want to customize the Angular CLI by adding or modifying commands.
 For example, you could supply a builder to perform an entirely new task, or to change which third-party tool is used by an existing command.